fura2/stochastic-approximation/kiefer-wolfowitz/README.md

 # Kiefer-Wolfowitz algorithm

 ## Description
 The Kiefer-Wolfowitz algorithm was proposed by Kiefer and Wolfowitz (1952) and was generalized by many people.
-Here we state the version proved by Section 7 of Dvoretzky (1956).
+Here we state the version proved in Section 7 of Dvoretzky (1956).

 Let $\lbrace Y(x)\rbrace_{x\in\mathbb{R}}$ be a family of $\mathbb{R}$-valued random variables.
 Assume that the expected value